iotaledger/iri-regression-tests/README.md

 # iri-regression

 This is a repository that includes all kind of regression tests that we use for IRI.
 The files in the roof folder are legacy tests used by Travis.
-We are still running them because they cathc errors.
+We are still running them because they catch errors.

 ### In order to run travis locally
 1. Clone the repository